June 5, 2025

 It’s important to know that the UAE takes its regulations seriously, so active monitoring is part of the landscape.

-• Monitoring and Audits: Government authorities (from environmental agencies to ESMA/MoIAT) conduct regular inspections and audits, and sometimes these can be unannounced.
-They’re essentially checking to make sure everyone is playing by the rules, adhering to license conditions, and meeting the required standards.
+• Monitoring and Audits: Government authorities (from environmental agencies to ESMA/MoIAT) conduct regular inspections and audits, which can sometimes be unannounced.
+They’re checking to make sure everyone is playing by the rules, adhering to license conditions, and meeting the required standards.

-• Just a friendly heads-up: being on the wrong side of these rules can lead to some serious consequences, including hefty fines, temporary shutdowns, or even, in severe cases, having your licenses revoked.
+• Just a friendly heads-up: being on the wrong side of these rules can lead to serious consequences, including hefty fines, temporary shutdowns, or in severe cases, even having your licenses revoked.

 • Dispute Resolution: Should any commercial disputes arise (and we hope they don’t!), the UAE has a well-established legal system, including respected arbitration centers like the Dubai International Arbitration Centre (DIAC).